stbrumme/microsat-cpp/README.md

 - unlike CNF, clauses are not terminated by a zero

 The library should compile on most C++ compilers without any warnings.
-I tested it on a variety of GCC versions plus Visual C++.
+I tested it on a variety of GCC versions, CLang and Visual C++.

 # Improvements
 1. fetch result